 Social Media Goals

 I’ll make this one brief because it is easy to understand.
 Make a note in the spreadsheet tracker we provided of each social media channel.
-The important thing is not stopping with only Facebook and Instagram, you need a few more…
+The important thing is not to stop with only Facebook and Instagram, you need a few more…

 Your reach and revenue potential significantly increases as you grow your social audience and engage with them.